Throbbing tooth pain usually indicates that there is an injury or infection in the mouth. In most cases, this will be a cavity or an abscess.

 A primary treatment for bruxism is wearing a mouthguard.

 Referred pain happens when a person feels pain in another part of the body due to an injury elsewhere.
-For example, a person with tense jaw or neck muscles may feel throbbing in the mouth.
+For example, a person with tense jaw or neck muscles

 The treatment options will depend on the cause of the pain.